Hamza-Noah/Log-in-Project/README.md

 4. Enjoy seamless authentication and access to the Home page.

 ## Credits
-This project was developed by Hamza Nouh as a demonstration of JavaScript and CSS skills.
+This project was developed by Hamza Nouh as a demonstration of HTML, CSS and JavaScript skills.